Future of cooling

 For billions of people in developing countries cooling is vital for daily comfort, and as heatwaves become more frequent and intense, keeping cool is becoming increasingly important in developed countries.
 The energy needed for air conditioning is likely to triple by 2050, potentially driving up greenhouse gas emissions and exacerbating the problem it is designed to alleviate.

-The Programme's research is led by Associate Professor Radhika Khosla from the Smith School of Enterprise and the Environment, and Associate Professor Malcolm McCulloch of the Energy and Power Group in the Department of Engineering Science.
-The programme was established in October 2019 to bring together the principles, policies, and practical tools to:
+The Programme's research is led by Associate Professor Radhika Khosla from the Smith School of Enterprise and the Environment as PI, and Professor Malcolm McCulloch of the Energy and Power Group in the Department of Engineering Science as co-investigator.
+The programme was established in October 2019 to build together the research base, policies, and practical tools to.
+A non-exhaustive list of our areas of work are:

-- Create new and more sustainable cooling-related policies through close consultation with decision-makers and policy influencers.
+- Inform new and more sustainable cooling-related policies through close consultation with decision-makers and policy influencers.

 - Analyse new technologies to assess how they meet rising urban energy consumption needs, especially in fast-growing emerging economies.

-- Inform governments on how best to prepare for extreme heat events through prioritising passive and less energy-intensive technology, while shifting the trajectory of cooling growth towards sustainable options.
+- Inform governments and communities on how best to prepare for extreme heat events through prioritising passive and less energy-intensive technology, while shifting the trajectory of cooling growth towards sustainable options.

 - Promote human-based behavioural and cultural adaptive strategies.